 Gawlak then challenged Trigg to join in the gooey fun, as well as school counselor Sue Grossi.
 The cheers and laughter from the students grew.

-“Only for you,” a slimed-slathered Grossi said to Ferris.
+“Only for you,” a slimed-slathered Grossi said to Pyper.

-“It looks like she’s a slime clown,” Ferris laughed.
+“It looks like she’s a slime clown,” Pyper laughed.